yorushika/kagamireact/README.md

 #### Usages

-- Makes you check your dps cycle.
+- Makes you checking your dps cycle.
 - On your skill cycle movie/raid PoV video or streaming, this makes truly easy to show your skill cycle to your viewers.

 ![preview](./mdimages/preview.gif)